hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 Personally, I like the Petzl Nao Plus most since it has plenty of features and also offers the Petzl Nao Belt Kit which allows me to carry the battery under the jacket rather than on my head which can shorten the beattery life especially when wearing in [colder regions](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/).
 I have also used the previous model of the Nao in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Swedish Lapland").

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
-The links on this site contain affiliate links and the headlamps below would be our choice if we were to buy a new headlamp.
+The links on this site contain affiliate links.

 ---